ArkEcosystemArchive/docs-legacy/docs/cookbook/node/setup.md

 [[toc]]

+## Introduction
-Welcome, the purpose of this document is to help you setup a full Ark relay or delegate node.
-This will guide you step by step and get you up and running relaying transactions and securing the Ark Network.
+Welcome, the purpose of this document is to help you set up an Ark Relay node, relaying transactions and securing the Ark Network.

+## Bare-metal

-## Minimum Requirements
+### Minimum Requirements
 **NOT SUITABLE FOR USE AS A DELEGATE NODE**
 - 1 Dedicated CPU Core
 - 4GB Ram
 - Linux
 - 20GB Free HD Space

-## Recommended Specifications
+### Recommended Specifications
 - 2 CPU Cores+
 - 8GB Ram+
 - Ubuntu 16.04
 - 40GB+ SSD

-## Prerequisite Setup
+### Prerequisite Setup
-### Create a Linux Server
+#### Provision a Linux Server
 We recommend using the cloud provider you are most comfortable with.
 Running an Ark Node is not like Bitcoin mining and thus there are more options to choose from.
 AWS, Linode, Digital Ocean, Vultr, Microsoft Azure, and OVH are just a few recommended choices.

-When choosing the size of VM please consider using a higher quality server when running a delegate nodes.
+Delegate nodes have a higher minimum requirement on the hardware specifications.
 These nodes are the security of our network and their uptime is of most importance in making sure the network runs smoothly.

 The recommended specifications are what we would consider the minimum specifications for delegate nodes.
 Smaller nodes are fine for relays or development purposes.
 We recommend using Ubuntu 16.04 however you are free to use any version of Linux you're comfortable with.
-These guides will use debian flavored Linux variants though.
+These guides will use Debian flavored Linux variants though.

 With each provider, the setup process for creating a new virtual server is going to be different.
 If choosing one of the listed providers, we have created quick